AkariUeda/DLAforElsagate/data_preprocessing/README.md

 <a name="preproc"></a>
 # Data Preprocessing

 The data preprocessing pipeline was designed and proposed by Perez et al. in the paper [Video pornography detection through deep learning techniques and motion information](https://www.sciencedirect.com/science/article/pii/S0925231216314928).
-All the scripts used in the Data Preprocessing sections are under the copyright of Mauricio Perez.
+All the scripts used in the Data Preprocessing sections are under the copyright of Perez et al..

 <a name="frames"></a>
 ## Extract frames